Advertiser Disclosure

 When you consider the costs of credit card processing — transaction fees, POS equipment, etc. — you might be tempted to just operate as a cash-only business instead.
 While you can save money this way, there are substantial downsides.

-For another thing, many consumers use credit cards that offer the best credit card benefits or rewards for restaurants.
+Many consumers also use credit cards that offer the best credit card benefits or rewards for restaurants.
 These consumers look for eateries that allow them to earn credit card rewards with their dining purchases.
 A cash-only operation gets left out of that equation.

 What Is A Restaurant Merchant Account?